 Based on the ruling, modules featuring dual-glass or transparent backsheet will also be excluded from the Section 201 tariffs.
 That will make bifacial modules cheaper than single-sided ones in the U.S. Also, to achieve better LCOE, some project developers will turn to bifacial modules, and thus its market share will increase rapidly.

-The tariff exclusion will again change the US roadmap of module supply and demand.
-At present, in addition to fulfilling domestic demand, local module suppliers such as First Solar, SunPower also shipped modules to countries outside the U.S. At the meantime, the large volume of production capacity in Southeast Asian countries are also mainly satisfying the US demand.
+The tariff exclusion will again change the U.S. roadmap of module supply and demand.
+At present, in addition to fulfilling domestic demand, local module suppliers, such as First Solar, SunPower, also shipped modules to countries outside the U.S. At the meantime, the large volume of production capacity in Southeast Asian countries are also mainly satisfying the U.S. demand.
 Looking at the existing capacity across Asia, LG and Panasonic have already adopted n-type technology to produce bifacial modules.
 After accommodating PERC cell to bifacial technology, top-tier manufacturers’ production lines in Southeast Asia will be able to produce bifacial modules as well.
 Therefore, those who have manufacturing lines in Japan, South Korea, and Southeast Asia will be benefiting from the legal change.

-According to PV InfoLink’s module exports analysis, China has exported 320 MW of bifacial modules up to this April, with Longi, JA Solar, Changzhou EGing, and Jinko having shipped the most volume.
+According to PV InfoLink’s module exports analysis, China has exported 320 MW of bifacial modules up to this April, with Longi, JA Solar, Changzhou EGing, and Jinko having shipped the highest volume.
 In terms of product, 72-cell 360/ 370W bifacial mono PERC modules were the most well-received power output, and it could be increased to 375-380W if coupling with half-cut technology.
 Some manufacturers have also achieved power output larger than 400W by assembling half-cut modules with 78-cell design.

 Currently, China exports bifacial modules mostly to Mexico and Egypt and a small proportion is exported to Japan, Singapore, Israel, and South Korea, as well as the Netherlands, Belgium, and the U.K. This pattern, however, will change following the tariff exemption, and it is expected that the U.S. will become one of the biggest markets for bifacial modules.

-As manufacturing lines in the U.S. will still be using the 2.5 GW of tariff rate quota on cells, there won’t be much difference between importing bifacial or single-sided cells.
+As manufacturing lines in the U.S. will still be using the 2.5 GW of tariff rate quota on cells, there won’t be much difference between importing bifacial or standard cells.
 Therefore, the news may be negative for the U.S. solar market as it might be facing a decline in module prices in the near future.